 Sharma says he’s not sure about the grade, but the new line links an 8B/+ (V13/14) into an 8A+ (V12), “so whatever that means,” he writes.
 “It will be really cool to see more climbers try it and get their opinion!”

+UKC asked Sharma if this means he plans to focus more on bouldering.
 Sharma responded: “Well it’s been fun bouldering a bit lately so I’m psyched to do a bit more of it, and this Cove de Ocell is quite unique and nearby where I’ve been living so it’s been a fun thing to work on.

 “But I never felt like I gave up bouldering, it’s all climbing you know.”

 Ticks in Tuolumne.
 Speed Record on the Nose.
 Star of Safety Third.
 Now this.
 Gobright’s year just keeps getting better and better.read more